 Men who have sex with men

-In 2014, an estimated 21,300 heterosexual men and 32,700 heterosexual woman were living with HIV in the UK.
-Of this number, 55% of men and 62% of women were of black African ethnicity.
-Indeed, the number of black Africans living with HIV has continued to rise.1 In the same year, there were 2,186 new HIV diagnoses as a result of heterosexual sex – 1,218 among heterosexual women and 986 among heterosexual men.2
+In 2014, an estimated 21,300 heterosexual men and 32,700 heterosexual women were living with HIV in the UK.
+Of this number, 55% of men and 62% of women were of black African ethnicity (much higher than the percentage of black Africans in the UK population).
+Indeed, the number of black Africans living with HIV continues to rise.11

-51% of heterosexual men with HIV were aged 25 to 44 compared to 60% of women.
-As with other groups in the UK, the proportion of heterosexual people diagnosed at an older age has increased.
+Just over half (51%) of the heterosexual men and 60% of the heterosexual women living with HIV were aged 25 to 44.15 As with other groups in the UK, the proportion of heterosexual people diagnosed at an older age has increased.
 The median age of HIV diagnosis for heterosexuals has risen from 34 in 2005 to 40 in 2014.
 24% of all heterosexual men and 18% of heterosexual women living with HIV were unaware of their HIV status.
 This difference is largely due to the effectiveness of the UK’s antenatal screening programme.16

 Among the black African population living with HIV, roughly 16% of men and 12% of women were living with an undiagnosed infection.
-HIV prevalence is comparatively much higher among this group.
-For example, 17.9 per 1,000 black African heterosexual men and 43.7 per 1,000 black African women were living with HIV in 2014 compared to 0.5 per 1,000 non-black African men and 0.7 per 1,000 non-black African women.17
+HIV prevalence is comparatively higher among this group.
+For example, nearly 18 (17.9) out of 1,000 black African heterosexual men and nearly 44 (43.7) out of 1,000 black African women were living with HIV in 2014 compared to 0.5 per 1,000 non-black African men and nearly 1 (0.7) per 1,000 non-black African women.17

 People who inject drugs

-The HIV epidemic among people who inject drugs (PWID) in the UK has remained low with an estimated 2,160 PWID living with HIV in 2014 – an HIV prevalence of 2.2 per 1,000 among PWID aged 15 to 44.
-11% of all PWID were unaware of their HIV status.1
+The HIV epidemic among people who inject drugs (sometimes referred to as PWID) in the UK has remained relatively low with an estimated 2,160 living with HIV in 2014.18

 Other key affected populations

-In 2014, 29 children were newly diagnosed with HIV – down from 131 in 2005.
-Two-thirds of these children were born abroad and arrived in the UK at an elder age.
-Three children born in 2014 were known to have acquired HIV from their mothers.2
+In 2015, 23 children were newly diagnosed with HIV – down from 131 in 2005.
+Of these, 17 were born abroad and arrived in the UK at an older age.
+Of the 860 children born in 2015 to women living with HIV, just one was known to have acquired the virus.22

 HIV testing and counselling (HTC) in the UK

 In 2014, 1.43 million people in England attended a sexual health (or GUM) clinic.
 69% of people eligible for an HIV test had one – down on 2013 figures (71%).
-MSM were most likely to have an HIV test (87%) compared with 77% of heterosexual men and 62% of heterosexual women.23
+Men who have sex with men were most likely to have an HIV test (87%) compared with 77% of heterosexual men and 62% of heterosexual women.23

-While testing coverage among MSM and heterosexual men has increased since 2009, it has fallen among heterosexual women.
+While testing coverage among men who have sex with men and heterosexual men has increased since 2009, it has fallen among heterosexual women.
 This is thought to be due to attendance at integrated sexual and reproductive health clinics in which this population is routinely tested for HIV.24

-179 out of 223 health clinics achieved the recommended testing coverage of 80% among MSM, consistent with British Association for Sexual Health and HIV (BASHH) recommendations for this group.25 44 clinics achieved optimal testing coverage (90%) among eligible MSM.
+179 out of 223 health clinics achieved the recommended testing coverage of 80% among men who have sex with men, consistent with British Association for Sexual Health and HIV (BASHH) recommendations for this group.25 44 clinics achieved optimal testing coverage (90%) among eligible men who have sex with men.
 However, 85% of clinics (190/223) did not achieve 80% testing coverage among heterosexual men and women.26

 Where black Africans are concerned, one survey detected an annual HIV testing rate of just 36.8%.27 Another study indicated that only one quarter of black African or black British ethnicity attended the same sexual health clinic at least once in the previous five years.
 By contrast, there was a 97% uptake of HIV testing among women attending antenatal clinics.28

-In the UK, many are diagnosed at a late stage of HIV infection - this is defined as having a CD4 count under 350 within three months of a diagnosis.
-Although late diagnosis of HIV has declined in the last decade, from 56% in 2005 to 40% in 2014, this figure remains unacceptably high and further work to expand HIV testing and diagnosis is needed.31
+In the UK, many people are diagnosed at a late stage of HIV infection - this is defined as having a CD4 count under 350 within three months of a diagnosis.
+One study found that even though some of its participants had self-identified as being potentially at risk of HIV, only 14% of these participants had actively tested to know their status.29 30 Although late diagnosis of HIV has declined in the last decade, from 56% in 2005 to 40% in 2014, this figure remains unacceptably high and further work to expand HIV risk awareness, testing and diagnosis is needed.31

-Late diagnoses were highest among PWID (65%), followed by heterosexual men (61%) and black Africans (58%).
+Late diagnoses were highest among people who inject drugs (65%), followed by heterosexual men (61%) and black Africans (58%).
 London has the lowest proportion of people diagnosed late (33%) compared to 48% in the North of England and over 50% in both Wales and Northern Ireland.32

 Two programmes provided free HIV self-sampling kits online to use at home during National HIV Testing Week in 2013 and 2014.
 The pilot’s success led to the establishment of a national self-sampling service co-commissioned by Public Health England (PHE) and 89 local authorities.34 The service began in November 2015 as part of National HIV Testing Week.35

 In response to this initiative, Professor Kevin Fenton, Director of Health and Wellbeing at PHE said:

 "I would encourage all those at higher-risk of HIV, such as men who have sex with men or people from black African communities, to seriously consider testing, especially as they are now able to order a home-sampling kit free online."
 36

 HIV prevention programmes in the UK

 This has been disputed by many groups who say this is only a realistic target for a minority of drug users and that many would finish treatment too early, leading to a relapse.41

 HIV education and awareness

 In the UK, state schools have to provide Sex and Relationship Education (SRE) but independent schools do not.
 Parents also have the right to withdraw their children from SRE, though few do so.42

 In a review of the National Curriculum in 2013, the UK government said that all state schools "should make provision for personal, social, health and economic education (PSHE), drawing on good practice"43 and that SRE is an "important and necessary part of all pupils’ PSHE education."44

 In the early years of the epidemic, there were a number of high profile public awareness campaigns in the UK warning people about how you get HIV and calling for people to adopt safer sex behaviours.

-In 1987, the government ran a major public information campaign called 'AIDS: Don't Die of Ignorance' which utilised television and sent an information leaflet to every household.47
+In 1987, the government ran a major public information campaign called 'AIDS: Don't Die of Ignorance' which used television adverts and sent an information leaflet to every household.47

 Since then, there have been very few public HIV awareness campaigns.
 Even sexual health campaigns such as 'Condom Essential Wear' in 2009 made no reference to HIV.48

-More recently, a government-funded initiative called 'National HIV Testing Week' that has been running since 2011, aims to increase HIV awareness and testing among key affected populations in England, particularly MSM and African people.49
+More recently, a government-funded initiative called 'National HIV Testing Week' that has been running since 2011, aims to increase HIV awareness and testing among key affected populations in England, particularly men who have sex with men and African people.49

 Antiretroviral treatment in the UK

-Over the last few years, the number of people living with HIV and accessing ART in the UK has continued to increase, from 84% in 2010 to 91% (85,489 people) in 2014.
+Over the last few years, the number of people living with HIV and accessing antiretroviral treatment (ART) in the UK has continued to increase, from 84% in 2010 to 91% (85,489 people) in 2014.
 95% of those on ART in 2014 were also virally suppressed.
 This means that the UK now meets two of the three UNAIDS 90/90/90 targets.50

-ART coverage across key affected populations is also high; black Africans (92%), MSM (90%) and PWID (90%).
+ART coverage across key affected populations is also high; black Africans (92%), men who have sex with men (90%) and people who inject drugs (90%).
 However, treatment coverage varies greatly between age groups.
 For example, only 74% of young people (aged 16-24) living with HIV were on ART.51

 Barriers to HIV prevention in the UK